os2kitos/kitos_frontend/README.md

 https://staging.kitos.dk/swagger/ui/index for swagger definition.

 `openapi-generator` is used for generating the services and models consumed by the Angular application.
-This ensures consistency and error checking with the API.
+This ensures consistency and build time error checking with the API.
+See `openapitools.json` for configuration.

 ## Authentication